Skip to contents

 and place a zero-truncated normal prior on νζ\nu_\zeta.

-In the stan implementation, we use a normal approximation of the Gamma distribution for ζt\zeta_t to improve sampling efficiency.
-This approximation is highly accurate for sufficiently large λt\lambda_t, which will typically be the case.
+In the stan implementation, we improve sampling efficiency by using a normal approximation of the Gamma distribution for ζt\zeta_t when λt\lambda_t is large (E[Λt]30×νζ2E[\Lambda_t] \approx 30 \times \nu_\zeta^2).

 Sewage module